Scripture and Tradition: A Series You Don’t Want to Miss!

 Movie Review: Noah by Darren Aronofsky & Ari Handel

 Have you seen the movie Noah starring Russell Crowe and Jennifer Connelly?
 Given my interest in Old Testament reception history, I could not pass it up.
-How would two modern Jewish men interpret this flood story?
+How would two Jewish men today interpret this flood story?
 The Genesis account itself is a product of unique Israelite interpretation of a common ancient Near Eastern narrative.
 The story appeared in ancient texts long before Genesis was written.
 But, the biblical authors offer their own theological perspective on the event.

 Similarly, the flood has been the subject of midrash (Jewish interpretation of the biblical text) throughout history.
 Ancient Jewish writers sought to fill in narrative gaps in Genesis with commentaries like I Enoch and Jubilees.
 In fact, from these ancient Jewish texts, the movie draws content about the Watchers and Noah’s visit to Methuselah—narrative details not found in most biblical canons.
-Those Transformer-looking rock creatures in the film might seem like fantasy fiction made up on the fly, but their role did not come out of thin air!
+Those Transformer-looking rock creatures in the film might seem like fantasy fiction invented by modern movie makers, but their role did not come out of nowhere.
 They are the fallen angels of lore—albeit their appearance a bit embellished.

 Review: The Bible Made Impossible by Christian Smith